Five Things To Watch For In Super Bowl LIII

 In the 6-3 opinion, Justice Samuel Alito wrote, "The legalization of sports gambling requires an important policy choice, but the choice is not ours to make.
 Congress can regulate sports gambling directly, but if it elects not to do so, each state is free to act on it own."

 Several did, and they're hoping to take full advantage of the Super Bowl, aka the biggest sports betting day of the year.
-People in Rhode Island, Delaware, Mississippi, New Jersey, Pennsylvania, West Virginia and the District of Columbia, who want to lay down bets on the Patriots, Rams, or the over/under on Gladys Knight's rendition of the national anthem, can stay home instead of travelling to Nevada, which basically had a monopoly on sports gambling until the Supreme Court's decision.
+People in Rhode Island, Delaware, Mississippi, New Jersey, Pennsylvania, West Virginia and the District of Columbia, who want to lay down bets on the Patriots, Rams, or the over/under on the length of Gladys Knight's rendition of the national anthem, can stay home instead of travelling to Nevada, which basically had a monopoly on sports gambling until the Supreme Court's decision.

 But despite the decision, CBS won't say a peep about it during its broadcast of the game, or during the pregame show.